nualagr/the-lord-of-the-rings-game/README.md

 The *assignCards* function calls the *makeDeck* function which creates a smaller array of cards from the full deck.
-It's length is calculated by halving the number of divs to be filled.
+Its length is calculated by halving the number of divs to be filled.
 The *makeDeck* function uses the *Card* class to create a pair of each cards with differing ids, so that they can be differentiated later and cannot be matched with themselves.
 The *shuffle* function is called to randomize the order of the cards.
 The *assignCards* function then continues and assigns the cards to the empty divs.

 The countdown clock starts immediately when the the cards have been assigned.

-When the user clicks on a div an *if* statement checks whether *isProcessing* is false.
+When the user clicks on a 'card-column' div an *if* statement checks whether *isProcessing* is false.
 This is to ensure that two cards have not already been turned up and are in the process of being compared.
 If *isProcessing* is false the function continues.
 The class of 'unmatched' is removed from the div in order to remove the event listener and prevent the card from responding to a further click.